Zachary-Reyna89/Zachary.Reyna89/README.md

 # Hello, I'm Zachary Reyna
 <a href="https://www.linkedin.com/in/zachary-reyna-3a4952311/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a recent graduate from the FullStack Academy Cyber Security Bootcamp.
 I am an individual with a profound interest in technology and a dedication to solving complex problems.
-Currently, I am diligently preparing for the CompTIA Security+ certification exam.

 ## Objective